singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```
 $ bundle install
 ```
-Once you've used the command above, a gemfile.lock file will be created in your directory listing all installed gems (plugins dependencies etc.) and this ensures that netlify always uses the same version of Jekyll (and whatever else you specified in the gemfile) that you used to build your site.
+Once you've used the command above, a gemfile.lock file will be created in your directory listing all installed gems (plugins dependencies etc.) and this ensures that Netlify always uses the same version of Jekyll (and whatever else you specified in the gemfile) that you used to build your site.

 ### **GitHub Repository from Local Directory**
 <a id="githubfromlocal"></a>